 CSIR Biorefinery Industry Development Facility (BIDF) Expression of Interest: Accelerated Implementation of Biorefinery Technologies

-The Department of Science and Innovation (DSI), in collaboration with BIDF at the CSIR, invite interested South African SME's, black industrialists, municipalities, Higher Education Institutions, and RTOs to submit Expressions of Interest (EOI) to the open call: Accelerated Implementation Of Biorefinery Technologies.
+The Department of Science and Innovation (DSI), in collaboration with BIDF at the CSIR, invite interested South African SME's, black industrialists, municipalities, Higher Education Institutions, and RTOs to submit Expressions of Interest (EOI) to the open call: Accelerated Implementation of Biorefinery Technologies.
 The objective of the programme is to demonstrate waste beneficiation biorefinery technologies to bridge the gap between pre-commercialisation instruments for technology development and full entry into commercial scale.

-Click here to download the information and the application document.
+Click here to download the call document.

 Click here to submit your proposal.

 The Accelerated Implementation Of Biorefinery Technologies seeks to identify high impact technologies and practices in the following categories:

 - A. Beneficiation of waste organic biomass to avoid landfilling of the waste

 - B. Beneficiation of waste organic biomass to enable maximum utilisation of biomass resources

 - C. Implementation of technologies for the development of new value chains from organic waste

 - D. Development of new value chains from the clearing of alien invasive species